How to make a recipe binder.

 You want to know what the biggest game changing with Meal Planning has been for me???
 My Recipe Binder!
 I made my first recipe binder a few years ago and I still use it every single day.
 This article is all about teaching you how to make a recipe binder for painless meal planning, and includes some free recipe binder printables to help you make your own binder!
 Yay!

 What is a Recipe Binder?

-A recipe binder is a binder where all of your recipes are organized in one simple spot.
+A recipe binder is a binder where all of your recipes are organized into one simple spot.
 Instead of having 5 cookbooks and hundreds of recipe pins saved, you can print off all of your tried and true recipes and keep them organized in one simple spot.

 The recipes that you put into this binder should be ones that you have tried multiple times.
-These are recipes that you want in your regular cooking routine.
+These are the recipes that you want in your regular cooking routine.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

 How Does a Recipe Binder Help With Meal Planning?